+Other

+Elements Details

-Other lements Details Shareholding guidelines To ensure appropriate alignment with the interest of our shareholders.
-Operation Executive Directors are expected to satisfy the following shareholding requirement as a percentage of base salary within five years from the date of their appointment: Group Chief Executive: 400% Group Chief Financial Officer: 300% Group Chief Risk Officer: 300% HSBC operates an anti-hedging policy under which individuals are not permitted to enter into any personal hedging strategies in relation to HSBC shares subject to a vesting and/or retention period.
+Shareholding guidelines To ensure appropriate alignment with the interest of our shareholders.

+Operation Executive Directors are expected to satisfy the following shareholding requirement as a percentage of base salary within five years from the date of their appointment:

+Group Chief Executive: 400%

+Group Chief Financial Officer: 300%

+Group Chief Risk Officer: 300%

+HSBC operates an anti-hedging policy under which individuals are not permitted to enter into any personal hedging strategies in relation to HSBC shares subject to a vesting and/or retention period.

 Maximum opportunity Not applicable.

-Provisions of previous po licy that will continue to apply 2013-2015 Group Performar nce Share Plan ('GPSP'), LTI awards, deferred cash and share awards.
+Provisions of previous po licy that will continue to apply

+2013-2015 Group Performan nce Share Plan ('GPSP').
+LTI awards, deferred cash and share awards.

+2013-2015 Group Performance Share Plan ('GPSP'), LTI awards, deterred cash and share awards.
 Operation Vesting of outstanding deferred cash and share-based awards granted in prior years will continue to form part of the remuneration policy until vesting.
 The awards normally vest over a period of up to seven years from the date of grant.
 On vesting, shares equivalent to the net number of shares that vested (after those sold to cover income tax and social security payable) will be subject to the applicable retention period set out at the time of the award.
 The awards will also be entitled to dividend equivalents and notional returns (for deferred cash awards), in accordance with their terms as set at the time of grant of the awards.
 Maximum opportunity The maximum opportunity is based on the award levels determined in the relevant prior year and as disclosed in the relevant Directors' remuneration report.

-The vesting of these awards is subject to a service condition and performance conditions as set out in the terms of the awards at the time of grant.
-The Committee reserves the right to make any remuneration payments and payments for loss of office, notwithstanding that they east in line with the reliverent to have where the they are not in line with the policy set out above, where the terms of the payment were agreed:
+Performance metrics The vesting of these awards is subject to a service condition and performance conditions as set out in the terms of the awards at the time of grant.

+The Committee reserves the right to make any remuneration payments and payments for loss of office, notwithstanding that they are not in line with the policy set out above, where the terms of the payment were agreed: